postmanlabs/postman-flows/docs/blocks.md

 ### Start
 Stage: Experimental

 The *Start* block is one of the primitive trigger blocks.
-It can be used to generate an event with a [Record](data-types.md#Record) containing the timestamp of when it was trigger.
+It can be used to generate an event with a [Record](data-types.md#Record) containing the timestamp of when it was triggered.
 > When a new flow is created it comes with a Start block pre-created which in most cases will be the starting point for the flow.

 | Port (`symbol`) | Type | Description |